 Cremorne House

-By opening up the rear facade with large glass doors and highlight windows, natural light flooded the interior spaces, creating a sense of airiness and connection to a new terrace.
-The redesigned floor plan included a spacious kitchen that overlooked the backyard, allowing the family to interact while preparing meals or entertaining guests.
+Deuchrass Architects carefully considered the home’s layout to create a more harmonious transition between indoors and outdoors.
+By opening up the rear facade with large glass doors and highlight windows, natural light flooded the interior spaces, creating a sense of airiness.
+The redesigned floor plan made the rear yard more of an extension of the home’s living area, with a new terrace and spacious kitchen overlooking the backyard - the perfect spot for the family to connect while preparing meals or entertaining guests.

 Completed 2023